fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.featureall.md

 **`remarks`**

-Available in Firefox, Internet Explorer and Safari.
+Available in Firefox, Internet Explorer, and Safari.

 ___